-We rely on good air for everything.
-Unfortunately, in today’s world of pollution, widespread bacteria, and easy allergens our air has become harmful.
-Air purifiers work to save not only us but the planet as well.
+We rely on good air for everything really.
+Unfortunately, in today’s world of pollution, widespread bacterias and diseases like covid-19, and easy allergens our air has become harmful.
+Air purifiers work to save not only us but help clean the atmosphere of the planet as well.

-They can take out the toxicity and keep the pollutants locked away.
-While this isn’t an absolute problem solver, it is a first step that many people can take to being healthier, and making our planet healthier.
+They can extract the dirt and toxicity and keep the pollutants locked away.
+While this isn’t an absolute problem solver, it is a good first step that many people can take to being healthier, and making our homes, cities and planet cleaner.

 After all, we’re constantly relying on the air to live.
-Might as well keep it clean.
+Might as well keep it clean and fresh!